Top 10 TV Series of 2019 — header

 Across the many streaming platforms and networks, we have compiled a list of the best TV shows of 2019.

-Over half of our Top 10 TV Shows for 2019 are either mini-series or brand news series, which is fantastic to see.
+Over half of our Top 10 TV Shows for 2019 are either mini-series or brand new series, which is fantastic to see.
 Sure, there’s always lots of returning shows to pick from, but having new stuff that stands out is always more exciting.

 We also have several HBO programs in this list in a year when their biggest show — the biggest show of the year — Game of Thrones ended, proving HBO isn’t going anywhere as a quality provider of fantastic television.

-Honourable mention to The Mandalorian which everyone at the Explosion Network is loving, but unfortunately wasn’t eligible for this years list.
+Honourable mention to The Mandalorian, which everyone at the Explosion Network is loving, but unfortunately wasn’t eligible for this year’s list.

 The following Top 10 list was compiled by Dylan Blight, Ashley Hobley and Nicholas Prior.

-10.)
-Mr. Inbetween
+Mr. Inbetween — promo still

-Season 2 of the down-under Australian Crime/Family drama, Mr. Inbetween is again some top-notch TV in 2019.
+Season 2 of the down-under Australian crime/family drama Mr. Inbetween is again some top-notch TV in 2019.

 Ray keeps dry Aussie humour, but his life takes a turn to the dark side dealing with his life falling apart and the way he chooses to deal with that crumbling mess.